-Increase funding for ESSA's Title I-A; ESSA's Title II-A (Supporting Effective Instruction); the Teacher and School Leader Incentive Program (TSLIP), the Supporting Effective Educator Development (SEED) program, HEA's Title II Teacher Quality Partnership (TQP) grants; incentivize states and localities to evaluate their education funding formulas and policies and implement equitable reforms; and maintain FY22 report language supporting increasing equity in advanced coursework.
+Increase funding for ESSA's Title I-A; ESSA's Title II-A (Supporting Effective Instruction); the Teacher and School Leader Incentive Program (TSLIP), the Supporting Effective Educator Development (SEED) program, HEA's Title II Teacher Quality Partnership (TQP) grants; incentivize states and localities to evaluate their education funding formulas and policies and implement equitable reforms; and maintain FY23 report language supporting increasing equity in advanced coursework.

-The Education Trust, building on the prior \$1 billion funding increase for Title I in the FY22 omnibus, supports another \$1 billion funding increase in FY23 budget for ESSA's Title I-A program.
+Ed Trust, building on the prior \$850 billion funding increase for Title I in the FY23 omnibus, supports a \$2.15 billion funding increase in FY24 budget for ESSA's Title I-A program.
 However, it is important to note that most public education funding is distributed via state and local formulas.
 Therefore, any federal funding increases of this size should be accompanied by levers that encourage states and districts to address the inequities inherent in those formulas.
+This is a tremendous opportunity to spark systemic reform of the status quo sends \$23 billion more to predominantly White school districts than predominantly non-White school districts, per EdBuild.
+Ed Trust's own report, released late last year, demonstrated that districts with the most students of color on average receive substantially less (16%) state and local revenue than districts with the fewest students of color, and high-poverty districts receive 5% less state and local revenue than low-poverty districts.
+Furthermore, districts with the most English learners receive 14% less state and local revenue, compared with districts with the fewest English learners.

-This is a tremendous opportunity to spark systemic reform of the status quo that sends \$23 billion more to predominantly White school districts than predominantly non-White school districts.
-We urge the committee to think boldly about how make the overall education funding system more equitable, including inserting report language to that effect, and to include the \$100 million designated for this purpose within the Biden-Harris administration's FY23 budget request in the L-HHS-ED Appropriations bill.
+We urge the committee to think boldly about how make the overall education funding system more equitable, including inserting report language to that effect, and to include the \$100 million designated for this purpose within the Biden-Harris administration's FY24 budget request in the L-HHS-ED Appropriations bill.